SunnyDeng/azure-content-dede/articles/mobile-services-ios-how-to-use-client-library.md

 Außerdem ist für jeden Fehlercode eine Konstante definiert.
 Sie finden eine Erklärung dieser Codes in der Datei MSError.h.

-Ein Beispiel für die Validierung und Behandlung von Fehlern finden Sie unter [Validate and modify data in Mobile Services by using server scripts][] (Validierung und Änderung von Daten in Mobile Services mithilfe von Serverskripts, in englischer Sprache).
+Ein Beispiel für die Validierung und Behandlung von Fehlern finden Sie unter [Validate and modify data in Mobile Services by using server scripts][Validate and modify data in Mobile Services by using server scripts] (Validierung und Änderung von Daten in Mobile Services mithilfe von Serverskripts, in englischer Sprache).
 In diesem Artikel erfolgt die serverseitige Validierung in Form von Serverskripts.
 Wenn ungültige Daten übermittelt werden, wird eine Fehlermeldung zurückgegeben und vom Client verarbeitet.

 <!-- <h2><a name="#unit-testing"></a><span class="short-header">Designing tests</span>How to: Design unit tests</h2>  _(Optional) This section shows how to write unit test when using the client library (info from Yavor)._  <h2><a name="#customizing"></a><span class="short-header">Customizing the client</span>How to: Customize the client</h2>  _(Optional) This section shows how to send customize client behaviors._  ###<a name="custom-headers"></a>How to: Customize request headers  _(Optional) This section shows how to send custom request headers._  For more information see, New topic about processing headers in the server-side.  ###<a name="custom-serialization"></a>How to: Customize serialization  _(Optional) This section shows how to use attributes to customize how data types are serialized._  For more information see, New topic about processing headers in the server-side.  ## <a name="next-steps"></a>Next steps -->